 The most famous event is “the traditional spiritual specialty of the Hoa Lu mountainous area” which is the stage of “the rehearsal reed flowers chess excise”.
 This popular selection depicts King Dinh Bo Linh’s boyhood story and explains how he unified the 12 warlords to construct Dai Co Viet’s centralized empire.
 There is also a folk game of sorting letters called “Thai Binh” and other activities for guests to enjoy.

-Cultural practices are a vital thing during the development and construction of human society, and every country around the world preserves and promotes this “golden value” giving each nation its own individuality.
+Cultural practices are a vital for the development and construction of human society, and every country around the world preserves and promotes their “golden values”, giving each nation its own individuality.
 Hoa Lu Festival expresses the identity of a nation that has been yearning for independence and wealth since inception and describes the various “markers” of that journey.
 It’s also a symbol of the bright future that awaits future generations.
 Regardless of all the changes, it reminds and celebrates a nation born from “the dragon and the fairy.“.

 Discover Ninh Binh